xdevplatform/engagement-api-client-ruby/README.md

 This Client provides the following 'helper' methods and features:

 + Extracting Tweet IDs from a variety of sources.
-These sources include Gnip [Full-Archive Search](http://support.gnip.com/apis/search_full_archive_api/), [30-Day Search](http://support.gnip.com/apis/search_api/), or [Historical PowerTrack](http://support.gnip.com/apis/historical_api/) products, [several Twitter Public API endpoints](#twitter-public-endpoints), and simple CSV files.
+These sources include the Twitter [Full-Archive Search and 30-day Search APIs](https://developer.twitter.com/en/docs/twitter-api/enterprise/search-api/overview) or [Historical PowerTrack](https://developer.twitter.com/en/docs/twitter-api/enterprise/historical-powertrack-api/overview) products, [several Twitter Public API endpoints](#twitter-public-endpoints), and simple CSV files.
 + Surfacing ['Top Tweets.'](#top-tweets) As engagement metrics are retrieved, on a Tweet-by-Tweet basis, this client maintains a list of 'Top Tweets' with the highest levels of engagement.
 For example, if you are processing 100,000 Tweets, it can compile the top 10 for Retweets or any other available metric.
 + Support for managing Engagement metric data sets.
 A name can be specified for each run and the resulting summary and metric response JSON files are assigned that name and placed in a folder with the name.
 This helps keep your various data sets organized.
 + Handling unowned Tweets.
 If you make a request containing an unowned Tweet ID, the API will reject the entire request, even if all the other IDs are owned.
 If this occurs the Client will remove any unowned IDs and resubmit the request.